GodSpeeD-17/STM32F103C8T6_BareMetal/BareMetal/Driver/DRIVER_STACK_TOP_DOWN_AUDIT.md

 The getter calculates frequency from the live Timer kernel clock and programmed PSC state.
 General frequency-targeting setters and presets are rejected;
-callers select explicit prescaler and timebase values through @ref tim_config_t or narrow register-semantic setters. `TIM_ConfigDelay1MHz()` is the sole service-specific fixed-frequency exception: it validates the documented 72 MHz input clock and configures only the admitted polling-delay service.
+callers select explicit prescaler and timebase values through @ref tim_config_t or narrow register-semantic setters. `TIM_ConfigForBlockingDelay()` is the sole service-specific fixed-frequency exception: it validates the documented 72 MHz input clock and configures only the admitted blocking polling-delay service.

 #### 5. Define state-return convention deliberately